cvburgess/leadwithjoy.org/src/posts/playbook-retro.md

 stays fairly blameless is also critical for the team's health and morale.

 > [!CAUTION]
 > Be mindful of time with this format!
-If you spend all your time being _Mad_ and
-> _Sad_ you will have to skip or rush through the _Glad_ portion of the retro -
+>
-> a.k.a. the part that makes everyone feel good and find the silver lining.
-I like
+> If you spend all your time being ***Mad*** and ***Sad*** you will have to skip or rush through the ***Glad*** portion of the retro - the part that makes everyone feel good and find the silver lining.
-> to allot 25% / 25% / 40% of the retro time to each category, respectively; the
+>
-> last 10% is usually spent starting the meeting and winding it down.
+> I like to allot 25% / 25% / 40% of the retro time to each category, respectively - the last 10% is usually spent starting the meeting and winding it down.

 ## When the team tackled something new and rose to the occasion